dachande/typo3-bootstrap/README.md

 ### MailHog

-[MailHog](https://github.com/mailhog/MailHog) is a virtual SMTP-server and email testing tool for developers and is automatically installed on the virtual machine.
+[MailHog](https://github.com/mailhog/MailHog) is a virtual SMTP server and email testing tool for developers and is automatically installed on the virtual machine.
 To access the Web-UI just visit http://192.168.101.100:8025 or http://typo3-bootstrap.dev:8025 and enter the username and password that have been set in the provisioning configuration.

 The default configuration will automatically send all emails to MailHog using the mhsendmail wrapper.
+If you don't want to use MailHog but your own SMTP server instead, just update the corresponding settings in the provisioning configuration.

 More information about MailHog can be found at [github.com/mailhog](https://github.com/mailhog/MailHog)